infobloxopen/terraform-provider-bloxone/templates/guides/quickstart-dns.md

 }
 ````

-You will need the ID for the DNS host to assign the subnet to the BloxOne Host.
+You will need the ID for the DNS host to assign the zone to the BloxOne Host.
 To get the ID, you can use the [bloxone_dns_hosts](https://registry.terraform.io/providers/infobloxopen/bloxone/latest/docs/data-sources/dns_hosts) data source.
 Add the following code to your main.tf: